Embedding Riemannian Manifolds by the Heat Kernel of the Connection Laplacian: Introduction

 \section{Introduction}

 In \cite{berard}, the following class of closed Riemannian manifolds $\MM_{d,k,D}$ with prescribed geometric constrains are considered:

 where $\Ric$ is the Ricci curvature and $\mbox{diam}$ is the diameter.
 The authors embed $M\in \MM_{d,k,D}$ into the space $\ell^2$ of real-valued, square integrable series by considering the heat kernel of the Laplace-Beltrami operator of $M$.
-A distance on $\MM_{d,k,D}$, referred to as the spectral distance, is then introduced based on the embedding so that the class under consideration is precompact.
+A distance on $\MM_{d,k,D}$, referred to as the {\em spectral distance} (SD), is then introduced based on the embedding so that the set of isometric classes in $\MM_{d,k,D}$ is precompact.
+Over the past decades many works in the manifold learning field benefit from this embedding scheme, for example, the eigenmaps \cite{belkin_niyogi:2003}, diffusion maps (DM) \cite{Coifman20065} and the manifold parameterizations \cite{jones2007,Jones_Maggioni_Schul:2010}.
+An important practical and theoretical question about how many eigenfunctions one needs to embed the manifold via DM has been answered in \cite{Bates:2014,Portegies:2013}.